Make an appointment for an Admissions or Informational interview

 ACAP pioneered an expansion of studies of the mind and interpersonal relationships over the past three decades, developing new perspectives on how mind/brain/body interactions influence behavior.
 We have a 20+ year record of developing effective intervention strategy programs for improving teamwork and communication skills in clinical, academic and organizational settings.

-ACAP and its partner ICPS, a branch of the Boston Graduate School of Psychoanalysis (BGSP), are educational and mental health resources, empowering individuals and organizations with practical, successful life strategies.
+ACAP is an educational and mental health resource, empowering individuals and organizations with practical, successful life strategies.

-ACAP is nationally accredited by ABAP, the American Board for Accreditation in Psychoanalysis, and ICPS’ programs are regionally accredited by NECHE, the New England Commission of Higher Education.
-ACAP graduates are eligible to apply for state licensure or certification in NJ, NY, and VT.
-ICPS graduates with the Masters in Mental Health Counseling are eligible to apply for state licensure as a Mental Health Counselor in NJ.
+ACAP is nationally accredited by ABAP, the American Board for Accreditation in Psychoanalysis.
+ACAP graduates are eligible to apply for state licensure or certification in NJ, NY, and VT as a psychoanalyst.
 Contact us for more information.

 Combined with an accomplished board of trustees, exceptional directors and an expert faculty, the Academy of Clinical and Applied Psychoanalysis (ACAP), a 501(c)3 non-profit organization, has been “promoting potential and transforming lives” for over 35 years, delivering cutting edge treatment, modern psychoanalytic techniques and innovative ways to “treat and teach” the emergent needs of its patients and students.